reactioncommerce/reaction/README.md

 And finally for the kanban-esque, hardcore real time progress overview of Reaction, take a look our [waffle board](https://waffle.io/reactioncommerce/reaction)

 ## Feedback
-**GitHub Issues** on the [Reaction](https://github.com/reactioncommerce/reaction) project are the best way to let us know about a feature request, or to report an issue.
+**Create a GitHub Issue** on the [Reaction project ](https://github.com/reactioncommerce/reaction) to report an issue.

+Visit the **[Reaction discourse forum](http://discourse.reactioncommerce.com/)** to engage with the core team and community on new feature requests, or get community support with customization of Reaction.

-Join us on our **[Gitter chat room](https://gitter.im/reactioncommerce/reaction)** to discuss, communicate, and share community support.
+Join us on our **[Gitter chat room](https://gitter.im/reactioncommerce/reaction)** to engage with other Meteor and Reaction users.